zaphodb65/C4driverbuilder/README.md

 You must also have the package pillow installed.
 If you get an error saying ModuleNotFoundError: No module named 'PIL' then from the command line type python3 -m pip install pillow

-I have tried this on Windows 10, Linux and Ubuntu on Win10 using SFU.
+I have tried this on Windows 10, Linux and Ubuntu on Win10 using WSL2.
 I think it should work on a Mac as well.
 The driver can be downloaded from http://drivers.control4.com/experience-button-scenario.c4z

 You need at least one png image file that will be used for the new icon.
 If desired, you can also provide a second